 On-demand food delivery isn’t a replacement phenomenon; initially, people called the restaurants by phone and placed the order, delivered by the eateries.
-In 2011 the amount of food orders placed via phone amounted to $11 billion within the U.S alone.
+In 2011 the number of food orders placed via phone amounted to $11 billion within the U.S alone.

 With the arrival of mobile phones, cutting-edge technology, quick access to high-speed internet, on-demand food delivery through apps have revolutionized the food delivery industry.
 Online ordering surpassed the phone order in 2015.

 So, being a business seeker, if you like to build an online food ordering app like Zomato or Swiggy, UberEats, GrubHub etc. then going ahead with this article you will get to learn more about it.
-We have tried to mention and highlight the important factors and practices that you need to keep in mind as a business owner while building the food ordering app like Zomato and deliver the best food app to your customers.
+We have tried to mention and highlight the important factors and practices that you need to keep in mind as a business owner while building a food ordering app like Zomato and deliver the best food app to your customers.

 If you are still reading this article then definitely you seem interested and have already recognized the potential growth of the online food ordering and delivery app, then we will assure you that you won’t be disappointed while further reading it.
 On the other hand, if you are having no clue about this industry and its growth, then we recommend you to read further.
 It will help you to recognize the huge potential of the food ordering app like Zomato in the market and introduce your own product in the competition.